harrisonritz/osl-ephys/CONTRIBUTING.md

-Contributing to OSL-Python
+Contributing to osl-ephys
 ==========================

-OSL accepts bug reports (as issues), bug fixes (as pull requests) and new features (as pull requests).
+osl-ephys accepts bug reports (as issues), bug fixes (as pull requests) and new features (as pull requests).

 ## Issues (Bug Reports)
-If you have found a bug or problem with the code, please [open an issue](https://github.com/OHBA-analysis/oslpy/issues/new) on github.
+If you have found a bug or problem with the code, please [open an issue](https://github.com/OHBA-analysis/osl-ephys/issues/new) on github.
 An EXCELLENT bug report contains the following ingredients:

 * **Summary** A concise description of the the bug.
-* **Versions and context** Which OSL/Python versions (eg OSL v0.0.1 on Python 3.9) and which operating system (eg Debian 11.2, Mac OSX 10.15 or Windows 10) are you using?
+* **Versions and context** Which osl-ephys/Python versions (eg osl-ephys v0.0.1 on Python 3.9) and which operating system (eg Debian 11.2, Mac OSX 10.15 or Windows 10) are you using?
 * **Steps to reproduce** How can we reproduce the issue? - this is very important.
 Please use (`) to format inline code and (```) to format code blocks
 * **What is the expected correct behavior?** What should happen instead of this current behaviour?
 * **Relevant logs and/or screenshots** Paste any relevant logs - please use code blocks (```) to format console output, logs, and code.